StefanoMammola/Mammola_et_al_Macroecology_spider_traits/README.md

 R code to reproduce the analysis in:

-Mammola, S. et al. 2024.
-Functional convergence underground?
+Mammola S., Graco-Roza C.,  et al. (2024) Functional convergence underground?
 The scale-dependency of community assembly processes in European cave spiders.
 Global ecology and biogeography.

 Scripts are divided into S1-S5, as detailed below.
 Note that scripts S3 and S4 need to be run on a supercomputer.